 I first introduced process morphology as “a dynamic multidimensional approach” in a study of the androecium (Sattler 1988).
 Then, still referring to it as “a more dynamic approach,” I articulated it as a general approach for the study of all plants.
 We investigated how it works in complex situations such as Utricularia (Sattler and Rutishauser 1990).
 We used multivariate analysis to demonstrate quantitatively the dynamic continuum in vascular plants (Jeune and Sattler 1992).
 I discussed the significance of process morphology for developmental and evolutionary morphology (Sattler 1992).
 And finally I showed how process morphology can shed new light on the origin and evolution of land plants (Sattler 1998): process morphology allows a synthesis of two opposite views, the telome theory and Hagemann’s alternative theory according to which dorsiventral leaf-like structures gave rise to land plants.

-A dynamic view of plant development has also been elaborated long ago by Schultz (1843), also called Schultz-Schultzenstein (1867), in his theory of Anaphytes according to which plant development is invisaged as the processes of branching and articulation that lead to the formation of successive articles (anaphyta).
-I refer here only to the morphological aspects of this theory because the physiological aspects are no longer tenable.
+A dynamic view of plant development has also been elaborated long ago by Schultz (1843), also called Schultz-Schultzenstein (1867), in his theory of Anaphytes according to which plant development is envisaged as the processes of branching and articulation that lead to the formation of successive articles (anaphytes).
+I refer here only to the morphological aspects of this theory because the physiological aspects have been largely surpassed by modern research.
 If we understand the morphological formation of articles in terms of process combinations, we have a modern process-morphological version of the theory of anaphytes (anaphytosis).
 Thus, one article (a process combination) through branching gives rise to another article (another process combination), and so on.
 Branching here is not synomymous with the formation of a new shoot but more generally the formation of a new growth center (primordium), which may or may not form a new shoot (a branch in the classical sense).
 Obviously such a view transcends the strictures of structural categories since the emphasis is on process and process combinations.
 Nonetheless, certain branching patterns correspond to typical representatives of classical categories such as shoots or compound leaves, but others correspond to intermediate or aberrant forms that do not fit the classical categories.
 Thus, the whole diversity of plant form is included.
 As pointed out by Schultz-Schultzenstein (1867), this view goes beyond the constraints and limitations of Goethe’s Metamorphosis of Plants.
 It applies to all plants, including living and extinct algae, bryophytes, and vascular plants.
 In the case of unicellular organisms only one article is formed without branching.
 There are no misfits according to this view; everything fits because everything can be understood in terms of branching and articulation, the formation of articles (anaphytes).
 Even the most bizarre structures that do not fit the classical categories such as those described in the Lentibulariaceae and Podostemaceae by Rutishauser (2016) can be understood in this way.
 Thus, these misfits need no longer be forced into one or the other category.
 Much violent morphology that often has led to animosities among plant morphologists can be avoided.
 In this sense the modern version of the theory of anaphytes may be called peaceful morphology.
 We no longer need to debate and quarrel whether a misfit is a leaf or stem.
 However, those who for one reason or another cannot accept the theory of anaphytes as a satisfactory solution, for them perspectivism can also lead to peaceful reconciliation and tolerance (see below).

 Arber (1946, p.
 77) pointed out that in his Metamorphosis of Plants Goethe took the leaf as a given, as the basis of the whole diversity of lateral appendages, and therefore did not enquire about its origin (see also Minelli 2018, 6.1).
 In contrast, the theory of Anaphytes explains the origin of leaves through branching and articulation.
 Arber’s partial shoot theory recognizes leaves as partial shoots (Arber 1950).